ListerLab/HOME/README.md

 python setup.py install
 ```
 # Usage
 HOME can be run in pairwise mode for two group comparisons and time series mode for more than two group comparisons.
-It can also be used for mutiple pairwise comparisions with large numper of input samples.
+It can also be used for mutiple pairwise comparisions with large number of input samples.

-**BSSeeker2 CGmap file can be provided as input**
+**BSSeeker2 CGmap file can be provided as input file directly**
 **or**
-**Input file format as mentioned below**
+**Input file format as mentioned below needs to provided**

 Chromosome number, position, strand, type (CG/CHG/CHH) where H is anything but G, methylated reads and total number of reads.
 For a sample, this information are saved in a single tab separated text file without header, which can be compressed or uncompressed.
 Below shows an example of such file: